 Virtual IT virtualisation is used as a technique by which the same servers that host a website can be used again in the future to run another site.
 The advantage of this type of IT virtualisation is that a new server can be installed on the same server as the current server and still get the same reliability and performance level that it has today.
 It is widespread for IT virtualisation in server virtualisation (VVS) to also include the provision of an online backup of the server and other critical information and files, in case the system itself fails or is infected.

-Another benefit to virtualized IT is that it is not affected by the amount of traffic that is being sent to a particular server.
+Another benefit to IT virtualisation is that it is not affected by the amount of traffic that is being sent to a particular server.
 When a website or a computer system has a large amount of traffic, the server is likely to be overloaded, with lots of redundant traffic.
 This makes it challenging to provide the right amount of reliability.
 However, with virtual IT systems, there will only be a few redundant requests sent to a server, meaning that it will be easier to provide reliable service.

 In conclusion, the main reason that virtual IT virtualisation is critical is that it can help to provide a high level of reliability, security, performance, as well as a reduced level of downtime.
 All of these things can help to increase the productivity and profit of a business.
 Although this method of hosting may cost more initially, when compared to dedicated hosting, the cost savings in costs and reduced downtime will eventually pay off.